BoddupallyNeeraja/biofactor/README.md

 ## Features

 - 🛍️ **Product Catalog** - Browse through a wide range of organic products
-- 🔐 **User Authentication** - Sign up and login functionality with localStorage
+- 🔐 **User Authentication** - Sign up and login functionality with Supabase
 - 🎨 **Modern UI** - Beautiful, responsive design with smooth animations
 - 🔍 **Product Search** - Search and filter products by category
 - 📱 **Mobile Responsive** - Works perfectly on all devices
-- 🛒 **Product Details** - Detailed product pages with related products
+- 🛒 **Shopping Cart** - Add products to cart with quantity management

 ## Getting Started